maplight/votersedge-translations/README.md

-# Voter's Edge Interface Translations
+# Voter’s Edge Interface Translations

-- This is a sample of the the text strings in Voter's Edge, organized by page and language.
+- This is a sample of the the text strings in Voter’s Edge, organized by page and language.

 - The full (non-sample) will have about 15-20 translation files, of similar size.